Care Management Strategy Improves Lives of Stroke Patients

 • Saved and improved stroke patient lives.

-• Secondary stroke reduced 8%.
-Patients with care management services experienced an 8% less chance of a secondary stroke within 180 days of discharge.
+• Secondary stroke reduced 8 percent.
+Patients with care management services experienced an 8 percent less chance of a secondary stroke within 180 days of discharge.

 “We have seen an exciting evolution in care for stroke patients, from care in “silos” to highly integrated and managed care across the entire continuum.
 Better outcomes shows this new model works.”